Eomm/blog-posts/posts/bonus-unicode-emoji.md

 - https://mathiasbynens.be/notes/javascript-unicode
 - https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/

-Other useful resources that I used to write debug things are:
+Other useful resources that I used to debug things are:

+- https://github.com/node-unicode/node-unicode-data to get all the Unicode data in Node.js.
 - https://codepoints.net/ to explore Unicode characters and code points.
 - https://www.compart.com/en/unicode/ to explore Unicode planes and groups.